 Ms Scallon first achieved fame after winning the Eurovision Song Contest in 1970 with All Kinds Of Everything.

 Born in London to a Northern Irish family, she went into politics in 1997, served as an MEP for Connacht-Ulster and twice stood as an independent candidate at presidential elections in the Republic.

-She is currently facing defamation proceedings in Ireland brought by one of the complainants against her brother over a 2011 television interview.
+She is currently facing defamation proceedings there brought by one of the complainants against her brother over a 2011 television interview.

 Martyn Bowyer, for the defence, described the prosecution's case against her brother as "fuzzy" on the details.
-Brown i s an innocent man who had been "consistent throughout," he claimed.
+Brown is an innocent man who had been "consistent throughout", he said.

 He asked the jury not to be influenced by recent high-profile child abuse scandals.

 Mr Bowyer said: "I beg of you, do not let other cases or other personalities in any way colour your judgment and your verdicts in this case."